 1. Dog Blogger

-The power of the electronic word is a far-reaching one.
+The power of the electronic world is a far-reaching one.
 Dogs who might not have found their forever homes otherwise are shining examples of social media’s wagging stronghold on the way we disseminate information.

 Yvonne DiVita knows.
 In the summer of 2009, DiVita cofounded BlogPaws, an online pet community to support pet bloggers and pet lovers.
 From blog to brand, BlogPaws brings pet parents and enthusiasts together, covering the brands they buy with experts who give actionable advice.